eltonjr/go-experiments/decorator-pattern/README.md

     go run main.go

-This will start 2 servers, one with log (using the adapters), and one without it.
+This will start 2 servers, one with log (using the decorator), and one without it.

 Call the endpoints at :8080 to access the server without log, and :8081 to access the server that logs everything